netologist/apache-oltu-oauth2-provider-demo/README.md

 Request Examples
 ==
+In the root folder, there is a postman collection OLTU.postmain_collection.json that you could use to try out these requests.

 Register:
 --
 Before you can begin the OAuth process, you must first register a new app with the service.